janosvajda/rust-examples/README.md

 # Streams
 - [Simple streaming](./streams/sensor_stream/): It shows how to create a very simple HTTP sensor data writing and reading solution.

+# Programming fun
+- [Mini](./mini/): Mini programming language designed in Rust.
+It shows how can we use LLVM in Rust.

 Each directory contains an example showcasing a specific topic in Rust.
 Click on the links to navigate to the respective examples and learn more about them.